Min H. Kao Building, Suite 519

 Dr. Wang joined GE Power Systems Engineering in Schenectady, New York as an Application Engineer in 1992.
 From 1992-1994, he was involved in numerous projects including TCSC and other FACTS applications, SMES, HVDC, railway electrification, steel mill VAR and harmonic compensation.
 After a short stint as a marketing engineer in China for GE Power Systems, Dr. Wang became a senior development engineer at GE Drive Systems, Salem, VA in 1994.
 From 1994-2000, he participated and made key contributions in the development of GE's cycloconverter main drive, and Innovation Series medium voltage drives - the world's first three-level NPC mega-watt medium voltage PWM drives based on HVIGBT and IGCT.
 He was a main developer of the synchronous machine drive control algorithm.
 He developed the grid-interface control, robust modulation and neutral-point control, motor shaft voltage and bearing current mitigation, and converter protection schemes for the three-level PWM drives.
 In 2000, he joined GE Corporate R&D, Schenectady, New York as a program manager, responsible for establishing the Electrical Systems Technology Program in Shanghai, China.
 Today GE China Technology Center has become a premier power electronics R&D organization in China.

 Dr. Wang worked at the Center for Power Electronics Systems (CPES), Virginia Tech from 2001 to 2009, first as a research associate professor and became an associate professor in 2004.
-Since 2003, he also served as the CPES Technical Director.
+From 2003 to 2009, he also served as the CPES Technical Director.
 At CPES, Dr. Wang's research focused on high power electronic converters and systems for industrial motor drives, more electric airplanes, all electric ships, oil and gas, and renewable and distributed energy systems.
-He led or participated in more than 30 projects totaling $11M.
+He led or participated in more than 30 projects totaling $11M, with personal share more than $5M.
+He advised and co-advised 10 Ph.D. and 8 MS students to completion and hosted 6 visiting faculty and students.

 Knoxville, Tennessee 37996 | 865-974-1000